Freezing cold stresses need of drop-in centre for Salmon Arm’s homeless - Salmon Arm Observer

 “I care,” he says.
 “But addicts don’t care about themselves.
 They’re addicts.”

-Loren and a third man who also prefers to remain anonymous say they think it’s quite possible someone in Salmon Arm will freeze to death this winter.
+Loren and a man who prefers to remain anonymous both say they think it’s quite possible someone in Salmon Arm will freeze to death this winter.

 Loren estimates there are at least 30 people without housing in Salmon Arm.